michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 Concretely, we could develop a more detailed advice programme for potential entrepreneurs and individuals later in their career.
 80,000 Hours would be the natural home for something like this, although they aren't currently prioritizing it.
-Currently a lot of their advice is focussed on people early in their careers, and making sure that they go into the right areas and build the right career capital.
+Currently, a lot of their advice is focussed on people early in their careers, and making sure that they go into the right areas and build the right career capital.
 Helping to guide the process after people get further into their careers is a lot more work since it is quite career-specific,